turbineweasel25/FramePack-Studio/README.md

 - **Timestamped Prompts**: Define different prompts for specific time segments in your video
 - **Improved Prompt Adherence**: Better alignment between your text descriptions and the generated video
 - **Queue System**: Process multiple generation jobs without blocking the interface
+- **Saves Metadata**: Prompt and seed are encoded into the initial PNG in the ouput folder

 ## Fresh Installation